gifflet/cursor-like-pro/README.md

-# Como Usar o Cursor Como um Profissional
+# How to Use Cursor Like a Pro 🚀

-## Introdução
+## 🎯 Introduction
-O **Cursor** é um editor de código com IA integrada, projetado para aumentar a produtividade de desenvolvedores.
-Com funcionalidades avançadas, permite desde a automação de tarefas simples até integrações profundas com ferramentas externas.
-Neste artigo, exploramos como usá-lo de forma eficiente, do nível básico ao avançado.
+**Cursor** is a code editor with integrated AI, designed to increase developer productivity.
+With advanced features, it enables everything from simple task automation to deep integrations with external tools.
+In this article, we explore how to use it efficiently, from basic to advanced levels.

 ---

-## 1. Configuração Inicial (Iniciante - 5/10 na produtividade)
+## 1. 🔰 Initial Setup (Beginner - 5/10 productivity)

-### Instalação e primeiros passos
+### 📥 Installation and First Steps
-- Baixe e instale o Cursor.
+- Download and install Cursor.
-- Explore a interface e os principais atalhos.
+- Explore the interface and main shortcuts.

-### Configurando regras globais de IA
+### ⚙️ Configuring Global AI Rules
-- **Regras para IA** personalizam como a IA interage com seu código.
+- **AI Rules** customize how AI interacts with your code.
-- Vá em **Configurações → Geral** e adicione regras conforme sua necessidade.
+- Go to **Settings → General** and add rules according to your needs.
-- Exemplo: Forçar formatação de SQL padronizada.
+- Example: Force standardized SQL formatting.

 ---

-## 2. Personalização por Projeto (Intermediário - 8/10 na produtividade)
+## 2. 🛠️ Project Customization (Intermediate - 8/10 productivity)

-### Regras específicas por projeto
+### 📂 Project-specific Rules
-- **Project Rules** permitem definir regras dentro do projeto, substituindo `do_cursor_rules`.
+- **Project Rules** allow you to define rules within the project, overriding `do_cursor_rules`.
-- Utilize **Globs** para carregar regras automaticamente para tipos de arquivos específicos.
+- Use **Globs** to automatically load rules for specific file types.
-- Compartilhe regras via Git para padronizar a configuração entre equipes.
+- Share rules via Git to standardize configuration across teams.

-### Notepads: Automação de prompts recorrentes
+### 📝 Notepads: Automating Recurring Prompts
-- Armazene instruções frequentes com **Notepads**.
+- Store frequent instructions with **Notepads**.
-- Exemplo: Criando um Notepad para adicionar novas páginas em um projeto de frontend.
+- Example: Creating a Notepad to add new pages in a frontend project.

 ---

-## 3. Documentação e Pesquisa na IA (Avançado - 9/10 na produtividade)
+## 3. 🔍 Documentation and AI Research (Advanced - 9/10 productivity)

-### Consultando a web dentro do Cursor
+### 🌐 Querying the Web Inside Cursor
-- Use `@web` para obter respostas em tempo real.
+- Use `@web` to get real-time answers.
-- Exemplo: Buscar a versão mais recente do **Tailwind CSS**.
+- Example: Search for the latest version of **Tailwind CSS**.

-### Indexando documentações personalizadas
+### 📚 Indexing Custom Documentation
-- Adicione referências ao Cursor com `@docs`.
+- Add references to Cursor with `@docs`.
-- Exemplo: Carregar documentação da API de um serviço para consultas rápidas.
+- Example: Load API documentation of a service for quick queries.

 ---

-## 4. Integrações Avançadas com MCP (Profissional - 10/10 na produtividade)
+## 4. ⚡ Advanced MCP Integrations (Professional - 10/10 productivity)

-### O que é MCP?
+### 🤖 What is MCP?
-- O **Model Context Protocol (MCP)** conecta a IA a ferramentas externas como **Docker, PostgreSQL e APIs**.
+- **Model Context Protocol (MCP)** connects AI to external tools like **Docker, PostgreSQL, and APIs**.

-### Configuração de um MCP Server
+### 🔌 Setting up an MCP Server
-- Instale e configure um MCP Server para executar comandos diretamente no Cursor.
+- Install and configure an MCP Server to execute commands directly in Cursor.
-- Exemplo: Criar um container **Docker** sem sair do editor.
+- Example: Create a **Docker** container without leaving the editor.

-### Automação total com "YOLO Mode"
+### ⚡ Full Automation with "YOLO Mode"
-- Permite execução automática de sugestões da IA.
+- Allows automatic execution of AI suggestions.
-- Requer cautela para evitar ações indesejadas.
+- Requires caution to avoid unwanted actions.

 ---

-## Conclusão
+## 🎉 Conclusion
-O Cursor é uma ferramenta poderosa para desenvolvedores que desejam acelerar seu fluxo de trabalho com IA.
-Desde personalizações simples até integrações avançadas, ele permite automação e eficiência no dia a dia.
+Cursor is a powerful tool for developers who want to accelerate their workflow with AI.
+From simple customizations to advanced integrations, it enables automation and efficiency in daily tasks.

-Com essas técnicas, você pode usar o Cursor como um **profissional**, aumentando a produtividade e reduzindo o tempo gasto em tarefas repetitivas.
+With these techniques, you can use Cursor like a **pro**, increasing productivity and reducing time spent on repetitive tasks.

 ---